mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 ## How to use the Node-RED node

 Since version 3.9.0 it is possible to completely configure the agent from Node-RED.
-You will only need the initial Boarding configuration from the MindSphere UI.
+You will only need the initial Boarding configuration from the {{site.productname}} UI.

-### Step 0: Create (at least) one asset and one agent in MindSphere
+### Step 0: Create (at least) one asset and one agent in {{site.productname}}

 - Create an asset in Asset Manager for your data
 - Create an agent of the type MindConnectLib [core.mclib] and store the agent.

-### Step 1: Get the initial agent configuration from Mindsphere Asset Manager
+### Step 1: Get the initial agent configuration from {{site.productname}} Asset Manager

 You can choose between: